State Council of the People's Republic of Bulgaria: Powers

 The State Council officially defined as an executive committee of the Assembly.
-The Constitution vested the State Council with the power to, when the National Assembly was not in session, issue decrees without the requirement of submitting them to the National Assembly for approval.
+The Constitution vested the State Council with the power to issue decrees in lieu of law whenever the National Assembly was not in session.
+It was not required to submit these decrees to the full National Assembly for approval.
+In most other Communist states, the full legislature had the power to veto such decrees at its next session, though this power was almost never exercised in practice.

 As chairman of the council for nearly all of its existence, Todor Zhivkov served as Supreme Commander in Chief of the Bulgarian People's Army.